 Treatment options for patients with osteosarcoma or MFH of bone that has recurred twice include the following:

 The cooperative German-Austrian-Swiss osteosarcoma study group reported on 249 patients who had a second recurrence of osteosarcoma.
 The main feature of therapy was repeated surgical resection of recurrent disease.
-Of these patients, 197 died and 37 were alive in complete remission (24 patients after a third complete response and 13 patients after a fourth or subsequent complete response).
-Fifteen patients who did not achieve surgical remission remain alive, but follow-up for these patients was extremely short.
+Of these patients, 197 died and 37 were alive in CR (24 patients after a third complete response and 13 patients after a fourth or subsequent complete response).
+Fifteen patients who did not achieve surgical remission remained alive, but follow-up for these patients was extremely short.

 Treatment Options Under Clinical Evaluation